Megatrend

-Megatrends are trends that have an effect on a global scale.
+Megatrends are trends that have effects on a global scale.
 Some of the current megatrends relate to global threats.

-A megatrend strongly influences different spheres of life in many countries and at different levels, covering political, economic, natural environmental, social, and cultural dimensions.
-A megatrend is different than a shortlived product or consumer trend.
+Megatrends strongly influence different spheres of life in many countries and at different levels, covering political, economic, natural environmental, social, and cultural dimensions.
+A megatrend is different from a shortlived product or consumer trend.

-John Naisbitt was a pioneer of future studies.
-His book “Megatrends: Ten New Directions Transforming Our Lives” was first published in 1982.
+John Naisbitt was a pioneer of futures studies.
+His book Megatrends: Ten New Directions Transforming Our Lives was first published in 1982.
 It focused mainly on the United States but also attempted to present a global outlook.
 Naisbitt accurately predicted the change from industrialized to information societies.

 A growing number of research institutions, international organizations, and think tanks are reflecting on megatrends with the purpose of engaging in dialogue and influence policymaking and investments.

+Criteria

-Kuhn & Margellos proposed a framework to identify and prioritize megatrends which focuses on five criteria relating to the relevance of trends.
+Kuhn and Margellos proposed a framework to identify and prioritize megatrends which focuses on five criteria relating to the relevance of trends.
 The five key criteria are the following: